 Both clinical- and laboratory-based trainees are welcome.
 We have structured the course so that both groups will be together for morning lectures.
 In the afternoon, clinical trainees will receive training in more specifically clinical activities, and laboratory trainees will take part in wet-lab activities.
 At the end of each day, the groups will join up for a keynote lecture.
-The 2014 course schedule is available at the link below.
+The 2015 course schedule is available below.

-Thanks to the generous support of the Parent Project Muscular Dystrophy, there is no cost for this course or for lodging.
+Thanks to the anticipated generous support of the Parent Project Muscular Dystrophy and the Muscular Dystrophy Association, there is no cost for this course and hotel accommodations are also included.
 Trainees will be responsible for airfare to Columbus.
 Breakfast and lunch will be provided each day, but dinner will only be provided on Thursday night.